AndreWohnsland/CocktailBerry/docs/advanced.md

 ```

 !!! danger "Important"
-    **Please do not the script on the same Device as CocktailBerry!** It will else overwrite the CocktailBerry autostart.
+    **Please do not use the script on the same Device as CocktailBerry!** It will else overwrite the CocktailBerry autostart.

 ### Teams on Same Device